-Science Hall houses the College’s signature programs in Biology, Chemistry, and Biochemistry.
+Science Hall houses the University’s signature programs in Biology, Chemistry, and Biochemistry.
 At the beginning of the silent phase of the Ad Lux campaign, only the Microbiology Laboratory, unchanged since 1953, remained to be renovated.

 In the sciences, facilities and equipment must be state-of-the-art for students and faculty to work on the frontiers of their disciplines.
 Renovation of the Science Hall was essential to sustain the quality of these exceptional programs.
 From contemporary standards of ventilation to computerized data acquisition and from chemical hoods to dedicated space for original research, Science Hall is now as good as it gets.